NicolasRojas-CENG/HomeMonitorSystem_BuildInstructions/README.md

 # <a name="RequiredSensors/Components"> Required sensors/components </a>
 For this project, we will need a Raspberry Pi 4 Model B, three main sensors, two supplementary components, and an optional component.
-Our CPU of choice is the raspberry
+Our CPU of choice is the Raspberry Pi 4 Model B. This will give us the ability to work with python code, access

-HELLO EDIT EDIT EDIT